This post may contain affiliate links. Please read our disclosure policy.

 - 2 Tbsp olive oil

-- Combine panko bread crumbs and parmesan on plate.
+- Prepare breading: Combine panko bread crumbs and parmesan on plate.

-- Heat butter and oil in large skillet over medium high heat.
+- Prepare pan: Heat butter and oil in large skillet over medium high heat.

-- Serve crab cakes hot with remoulade sauce (recipe link in notes).
+- Time to devour them: Serve crab cakes hot with remoulade sauce (recipe link in notes).
 Crab cakes are also delicious cold and leftover on a salad.